WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 #### Authorization Response

-The format for the SIOP DID Auth response is almost identical to the one described in the [SIOP Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse) spec, with the following additional considerations:
+The format for the SIOP DID Auth response is almost identical to the one described in the [SIOP Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse) definition, with the following additional considerations:

 1. The ID Token will have an additional `did` claim, which will contain the DID of the subject.
 2. Note that the `sub` claim is a `base64url` encoding of the [JWK Thumbprint](https://tools.ietf.org/html/draft-jones-jose-jwk-thumbprint-01), as required by OpenID Connect Core Section 7.